-Analysis contains funding markets under stress, withdrawal of deposits, additional collateral obligations; it covers all local liquidity of the relevant factors, such as funding requirements arising from off balance sheet commitments and evaluates the balance capacity against the intra-group funding line.
-First, it is based on specific parameters of the DB Group, it ensures that local characteristics are reflected in the re-adjusted and is necessary and appropriate for Deutsche Bank Turkey.
-Local liquidity stress test assumptions are reviewed on an annual basis.
-Liquidity stress test analysis is performed on a monthly basis by the Risk Management and Audit Committee and are submitted there; except they are submitted to ALCO every three months and are negotiated.
+The analysis covers all relevant local liquidity factors such as funding markets under stress, withdrawal of deposits, additional collateral liabilities, funding requirements arising from off-balance sheet commitments and evaluates the balancing capacity against the in-group funding limit.
+First, it is based on specific parameters to ensure that the DB Group but was readjusted to reflect the local features where necessary and appropriate for Deutsche Bank Turkey.
+Liquidity stress test assumptions are reviewed annually.
+Liquidity stress test analysis is carried out monthly by Risk Management and presented to the Audit Committee; Apart from that, it is submitted to APKO every three months and negotiated there.